Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/documentation/user-accounts.md

 > - **5 Standard Users** across different departments to test group-based policies and dynamic membership later.
 > - **2 Guest Users** to simulate B2B collaboration and external access scenarios.

+> **Note on Guest Users in a lab environment:** In production, external B2B guests are invited via **Entra ID → External Identities → External collaboration settings** using their real external email address.
+Azure AD then creates a guest object (`user#EXT#@tenant.onmicrosoft.com`) in the directory.
+In this lab, Thomas Berger and Yuki Tanaka were created as internal accounts to simulate guest-like access without requiring real external email addresses.
+The **Guest Inviter** directory role was assigned to allow them to invite other guests — it does not affect their access level as end users.
+In a real deployment these would be proper B2B invitations.

 ---

 ## 3. Step-by-Step User Creation